Dailoski/docker-training/05-docker-push/README.md

 ## Summary

 In this exercise, you learned how to push a Docker image to AWS Elastic Container Registry (ECR) and run a Docker container from the image stored in ECR.

+For more information on AWS Elastic Container Registry (ECR), refer to the [official documentation](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
+For more information on the `docker push` command, refer to the [official documentation](https://docs.docker.com/engine/reference/commandline/push/).